This article was originally published in the Reporter, Q4 2019 in celebration of TMLT’s 40th anniversary.

 How did you first become involved in TMLT?

-What was it like being on the Governing Board in the early years?
+What was it like being on the Board of Trustees in the early years?

 Dr. Zuber: Most of the other physicians on the board were older than me.
 So, they thought I was green.
 I became the co-lead of the Claims Committee with Dr. Milton Davis, where I served throughout my time at TMLT and gave most of my input.
 Board members all have a three-year term, and I was elected to serve two more consecutive terms.
 During that first year, I was at the TMLT offices so much that I almost got an apartment in Austin!
 I think back on that first case; we worked so hard to make sure we didn’t lose that first case.